Breaking Bad Molecules: Are MLLMs Ready for Structure-Level Molecular Detoxification?: Introduction

-We construct a standardized molecular toxicity repair dataset by reselecting and integrating high-quality annotated samples from multiple toxicity prediction tasks on the Therapeutics Data Commons (TDC) platform~\cite{velez2024tdc, huang2021therapeutics, huang2022artificial} to evaluate this highly challenging and practically valuable task systematically.
-The dataset covers 11 primary tasks, with two of them containing 12 and 10 sub-tasks, respectively, and includes a total of 560 representative toxic molecules spanning diverse mechanisms and varying toxicity granularities.
-For each task, we design expert-informed prompt templates grounded in toxicological knowledge and build a mechanism-aware and task-adaptive prompt annotation pipeline.
-To enable automated, multi-dimensional, and objective evaluation of the generated molecules, we further propose an evaluation framework—\textbf{ToxiEval}—which integrates toxicity endpoint prediction, synthetic accessibility, drug-likeness scores, and structural similarity into a high-throughput molecular assessment chain for determining the success of toxicity repair.
+We construct a standardized molecular toxicity repair dataset by reselecting and integrating high-quality annotated samples from multiple toxicity prediction tasks on the Therapeutics Data Commons (TDC) platform~\cite{velez2024tdc, huang2021therapeutics, huang2022artificial} to systematically evaluate this highly challenging and practically valuable task.
+The dataset covers 11 primary tasks, with two of them containing 12 and 10 sub-tasks, respectively, and includes a total of 660 representative toxic molecules spanning diverse mechanisms and varying toxicity granularities.
+For each task, we design prompt templates with input from \textbf{human toxicology experts} and construct a mechanism-aware, task-adaptive prompt annotation pipeline.
+To enable automated, multidimensional, and objective evaluation of the generated molecules, we further propose an evaluation framework—\textbf{ToxiEval}\\—that integrates toxicity endpoint prediction, synthetic accessibility, drug-likeness scores, and structural similarity into a high-throughput molecular assessment chain to determine the success of toxicity repair.

-We conducted a systematic evaluation of nearly 30 mainstream general-purpose MLLMs, including both closed-source and open-source models, and designed multiple ablation studies to analyze various aspects of the task.
+We conducted a systematic evaluation of 43 mainstream general-purpose MLLMs, including both closed-source and open-source models, and designed multiple ablation studies to analyze various aspects of the task.
 These include analysis of structural validity, strategies for combining multi-dimensional criteria, the influence of candidate set size, and failure mode attribution.
-Experimental results show that while the overall success rate of current general-purpose MLLMs on the toxicity repair task remains relatively low, the models have begun to demonstrate initial potential in addressing this challenging problem.
+Experimental results show that while the overall success rate of current general-purpose MLLMs on the toxicity repair task remains relatively low, the models are beginning to demonstrate initial potential for addressing this challenging problem.
+In summary, the main contributions of this work are as follows: